dappros/ethora/README.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=pKEMcxJb5HM" target="_blank"><img width="439" alt="ethora_youtube" src="https://user-images.githubusercontent.com/328787/185500847-3a607707-9008-4c56-873c-7c9aa1aa1eee.png"></a>

 This video demo shows how Users can reward each other with Coin or digital collectibles.
 Another user has shared some useful information?
-Just long tap on their message and choose to reward them with Coins or a send them an NFT item.
+Just long tap on their message and choose to reward them with Coins or send them an NFT item.

 In group / public chat rooms, this mechanism doubles as 'likes' or 'merit' social metric.
 Messages that are more useful to the community will receive more rewards and attention.